valtimo-platform/valtimo-documentation/extending-valtimo/document/search-fields.md

 This page describes how the search fields can be created, read, updated and deleted.

 ## Prerequisites
-Only administrators can configure search fields, so the creation, update and deleting of search fields can only be done by administrators.
+Only administrators can configure search fields, so the creation, update and deletion of search fields can only be done by administrators.

-The retrieval of all available search fields can be done by all logged-in users.
+All logged-in users can retrieve all available search fields using the GET endpoint.

 ## Creating search fields